SJS-Crystal/youtube_video_sharing_react/README.md

   > ...

+#### Test
+- After PR (merge into develop) is ready for merging, let merge that PR.
+CD Workflow will be triggered to build and deploy to test environment.

+#### Staging
+- Create release or hotfix branch
+   - Release branch: From `develop` branch, cherry pick commits(that need release) into new release branch starting with `release` like `release-1.0`, `release-1.1` ...
+   - Hotfix branch: From `main` branch, check out to new branch starting with `hotfix` like `hotfix-description_xxx`...
+- Create PR merge into `main` branch from release or hotfix branch
+- CD Workflow will be triggered to build and deploy to staging environment

 #### Production
+- Create PR and Merge code into main from release or hotfix branch
-- Create new tag with form `v*.*.*` and target branch or commit need release and click `Publish release` button.
+- Create new tag with form `v*.*.*` and target branch(`main`) or commit need release and click `Publish release` button.
 CD Workflow will be triggered to build and deploy to production

 ![alt text](doc_images/image-9.png)